Gessica Généus

-Gessica Généus (born 1985) is a Haitian actor, singer, documentary maker, film director, screen writer and author.
+Gessica Généus (born 23 December 1985) is a Haitian filmmaker, actress, singer and author.
+Most known for her drama film Freda (2021).

 Early life

-Généus was born on 23 December 1985 in Port au Prince, the capital of Haiti, in a precarious neighbourhood.
+Généus was born on 23 December 1985 in Port-au-Prince, the capital of Haiti, in a precarious neighbourhood.
 Although she knew who her father was, he was not involved with her upbringing.
 She grew up with her mother and cousins.
 Her mother, an activist, was diagnosed as bi-polar and schizophrenic when Généus was fourteen.
 Généus is listed among the famous alumni of the College Saint-Louis de Bourdon.

+Career

-Acting career and awards
+Acting

 In 2002, at the age of 17, Généus financially supported her final years at school by acting in Barikad (Barricade) a popular film directed by Richard Sénécal.
 For her role, she received the Ticket d'Or (Golden Ticket) for best actress at the Haitian Entertainment Awards.
 In 2006, she won the best female actress award at the Brooklyn International Film Festival in New York for her role in Cousine.
 (Cousin).
 In 2007, she won the Grand Prix de la Diaspora at FESPACO (Pan-African Cinema Festival of Ouagadougou).

 After the earthquake in 2010, Généus worked for the United Nations before moving to Paris in 2011, on a scholarship to study acting from Acting International in Paris.
-In 2012, she played Vertueuse in a historical, French TV mini-series broadcast in two parts and titled Toussaint Louverture 6.
+In 2012, she played Vertueuse in a historical, French TV mini-series broadcast in two parts and titled Toussaint Louverture.
 It was produced by France 2.